-The proposed project is in Graham County, which complies with the NAAQS.
+The proposed project is located in New Hanover County, which complies with the NAAQS.
 The proposed project is located within an attainment area; therefore, 40 CFR Parts 51 and 93 are not applicable.
 Therefore, the project is not anticipated to create any adverse effects on the air quality of this attainment area.
 This evaluation completes the assessment requirements for air quality of the 1990 Clean Air Act Amendments and the NEPA process.
 No additional reports are necessary.